turingschool/front-end-curriculum/projects/overlook.md

 * Accessibility audits should be at 100% for the dashboard.
 * A user should be able to interact with all functionality of your application by tabbing through it, no use of the trackpad
 * ARIA attributes should be utilized for any UI elements that are not understood by the screen reader
-* Application should be fully responsive for mobile - tablet - desktop

 ## Due Date